shellieD/holy-shiitake/README.md

 * DrawSQL.app was used to develop the database schema during development.
 * Lucidcharts was used to created a flow chart.

+### Resources

+* Code Institute's Codestar Django Blog was used in the beginning stages of the development of this project.
+As I had never used Django before, I found the blog walkthrough to be very helpful in getting the initial app set up.
+* Django Documentation - I relied heavily on the Django official documentation during the build of this project.
+* W3C Schools documentation for CSS
+* Google
+* Stack overflow
+* Code Institute's Slack Community.

 ## Deployment

 ### Deployment through Heroku